DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/faq-trouble-shooting/map-value/index.rst

     """
-    Apply 1 model, 'model_1' -> should be the model you want to detect, in the code below is detecting all occurences of model_1 objects
+    Apply 1 model, 'model_1' -> should be the model you want to detect, in the code below is detecting all occurrences of model_1 objects
     """
     a=OBJECT((Out/Detection.switch.fcase_1.mod_finder_node/modelPoses2D/model['model_1']))
     RETURN a